manavnanwani/FFCS/README.md

-## Submission for MotorQ Application Enginner
+## Submission for MotorQ Assignment in the Application Engineer Track

 ![preview](client/public/static/preview.png)